 Interview with Executive Director Arden Joy of Girls Who Travel

-Conducted by Nancy Mitchell
+By Nancy Mitchell

 Founded in 2011, Girls Who Travel is one of the original online female travel networks.
 The organization has created a network for travelers who identify as non-masculine/non-male.
 The GWT mission aims to empower women travelers to explore beyond their boundaries and to create a more connected and inclusive world through responsible global citizenship.
 One of GWT’s key goals is to end the widespread culture of silence and violence by giving women around the globe a safe place to share, learn, grow and travel.